drseg/swift-fsm/README.md

 > fsm.handleEvent(.coin)
 > ```

 The `FSM` instance will look up the appropriate transition for its current state, call the associated function, and transition to the associated next state.
 In this case, the `FSM` will call the `unlock` function and transition to the `unlocked` state.
-If no transition is found, it will do nothing.
+If no transition is found, it will do nothing, and if compiled for debugging, will print a warning message.

 ### Optional Arguments